samtes/software-development-curriculum/nss/advice-to-students/advice-to-students.md

 My favorite way to illustrate this is with the Train Problem.

-Train A leaves the station at 2:15, going 20 miles per hour
+Train A leaves the station at 2:15, going 20 miles per hour.
-Train B Leaves the station at 3:00, going 45 miles per hour
+Train B Leaves the station at 3:00, going 45 miles per hour.
 When do they collide?

 ### The Hard Way: